imitator-model-checker/imitator-web/README.md

 ## Configuration

 - `UPLOAD_FOLDER`: Set the folder where the files will be saved temporarily.
 Default: `/tmp/imitator-runner`.
+- `BENCHMARKS_FOLDER`: Set the folder where the benchmark files are stored.
+Default: `./benchmarks`.
 - `IMITATOR_MODE`: Set the mode how `imitator` will be executed.
 Default: `binary`.
 The possible values are
   - `binary`: if the `imitator` binary will be used
   - `docker`: if the `imitator` docker image will be used